Help protect children from gaming harms.

 • Tools and attachments: A crevice tool for corners, a motorised brush for pet hair, an extension wand for ceilings - the extras can make a big difference.
 We’ve noted down which vacs come with what, so you can choose one that ticks the right boxes for your cleaning needs.

-On top of that, we also spoke to Katie Lilywhite, floorcare expert at AO, to get her guidance on how to choose the right vacuum for your home.
+• Katie Lilywhite is a floorcare expert at AO.
+She shared her guidance on how to choose the right vacuum for your home for this guide.

-Natasha Gregson is Mumsnet’s in-house expert on vacuum cleaners, steam mops and all things home related.
-As Senior Content Editor, she oversees the site’s coverage of cleaning appliances for busy homes - from budget-friendly cordless vacuums to high-tech robot models.
-Natasha leads the testing process with a strong focus on performance, durability, ease of use and real-world practicality.
+Natasha Gregson is an expert on vacuum cleaners, steam mops and all things home related.
+In recent years she's overseen the site’s coverage of cleaning appliances for busy homes - from budget-friendly cordless vacuums to high-tech robot models.

 Read next: The best spot cleaners for tricky stains